Part 2. How to Manage Your Infrastructure as Code

 $ cd fundamentals-of-devops $ mkdir -p ch2/ansible $ cd ch2/ansible

-Inside the Ansible folder, create an Ansible playbook called create_ec2_instance_playbook.yml, with the contents shown in Example 4:
+Inside the Ansible folder, create an Ansible playbook called create_ec2_instances_playbook.yml, with the contents shown in Example 4:

 Example 4.
-Ansible playbook to deploy an EC2 instance (ch2/ansible/create_ec2_instance_playbook.yml)
+Ansible playbook to deploy EC2 instances (ch2/ansible/create_ec2_instances_playbook.yml)

 yaml

-2Create an EC2 key pair: An EC2 key pair is a public/private key pair that can be used to authenticate to an EC2 instance.
+4Create an EC2 key pair: An EC2 key pair is a public/private key pair that can be used to authenticate to an EC2 instance over SSH.

-To run this Ansible playbook, install Ansible, authenticate to AWS as described in Authenticating to AWS on the command line, and run the following:
+To run this Ansible playbook, install Ansible (minimum version 2.17), authenticate to AWS, and run the following:

 console

-Now that you have a server to work with, you can see what configuration management tools are really designed to do: configuring servers to run software.
+When the playbook finishes running, you should have a server running in AWS.
+Now you can see what configuration management tools are really designed to do: configure servers to run software.

 Example: Configure a Server Using Ansible